Anigozanthos manglesii: Symbolic and artistic references

 In November 1960, Anigozanthos manglesii was adopted as the floral emblem of Western Australia in a proclamation made by the premier of Western Australia David Brand.

 It also appears on the armorial bearings of that state, framing the crown in the coat of arms.
 This is given to denote the sovereignty and independence of Western Australia.
 The blazon reads:

 And for Crest: On a Wreath Or and Sable The Royal Crown between two Kangaroo Paw (Anigosanthos [sic] Manglesii) flowers slipped proper.

-A red and green kangaroo paw superimposed over a scene of Perth was depicted on a five pence on a 1962 Australian stamp issue designed by R. M. Warner to mark the British Empire and Commonwealth Games held in Perth that year.
+A red and green kangaroo paw superimposed over a scene of Perth was depicted on a five pence on a 1962 Australian stamp issue designed by Warner to mark the British Empire and Commonwealth Games held in Perth that year.
 In 1968 another stamp issue, designed by Nell Wilson, showed the red and green kangaroo paw as part of a series on state floral emblems.